 (a) Notice of appeal.
-Within thirty (30) days from (1) the date of entry of a judgment, or (2) the date of entry of an order denying a post-trial motion under Ark.
+Within thirty (30) days from (1) the date of entry of a judgment or uniform sentencing order, or (2) the date of entry of an order denying a post-trial motion under Ark.
 R. Crim.
 P. 33.3, or (3) the date a post-trial motion under Ark.
 R. Crim.
 P. 33.3 is deemed denied pursuant to subsection (b)(1) of this rule, or (4) the date of entry of an order denying a petition for postconviction relief under Ark.
 R. Crim.
 P. 37, the person desiring to appeal the judgment or order or both shall file with the clerk of the circuit court a notice of appeal identifying the parties taking the appeal and the judgment or order or both being appealed.
 The notice shall also state whether the appeal is to the Court of Appeals or to the Supreme Court; and if to the Supreme Court, the appellant shall designate the applicable subdivision of Supreme Court Rule 1-2(a) which gives the Supreme Court jurisdiction.
 This declaration shall be for the purpose of placing the case with one court or the other for preliminary administration.
 It shall not preclude the appellant from filing his or her Brief pursuant to Supreme Court Rules 4-3 and 4-4 in the alternative court if that is later determined by the appellant to be appropriate.

 (b) Time for filing.